ekuiter/torte/README.md

 #### Collection: model-counting-competition-2022

 These #SAT solvers (available [here](https://cloudstore.zih.tu-dresden.de/index.php/s/pXFAfnJffKyNA77)) were used in the [model-counting competition 2022](https://mccompetition.org/past_iterations).
+Not all evaluated solvers are included here, as some solver binaries have not been disclosed.

 | Solver | Version | Date | Class |
 | - | - | - | - |